-This year, an estimated 15,720 people of all ages (9,100 men and 6,620 women) in the United States will be diagnosed with CLL.
-Children are almost never diagnosed with CLL, but it is the most common type of leukemia diagnosed in adults.
-It is estimated that 4,600 deaths (2,800 men and 1,800 women) from CLL will occur this year.
+This year, an estimated 14,620 people of all ages (8,140 men and 6,480 women) in the United States will be diagnosed with CLL.
+It is the most common type of leukemia diagnosed in adults, particularly older adults.
+CLL is rare in children.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with CLL.
 Because the survival statistics are measured in five-year intervals, they may not reflect recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.